 Physicists Tracy Slatyer and Netta Engelhardt and mathematicians Lisa Piccirillo and Nina Holden PhD ’18 are honored by the Breakthrough Prize Foundation.

 Awards & Honors

-- 2021 // New Horizons in Physics Prize “for major contributions to particle astrophysics, from models of dark matter to the discovery of the ‘Fermi Bubbles’”
+- 2021 // New Horizons in Physics Prize for Early-Career Achievements in Physics and Math (Breakthrough Prizes) “for major contributions to particle astrophysics, from models of dark matter to the discovery of the ‘Fermi Bubbles’.”

 - 2019 // Presidential Early Career Awards for Scientists and Engineers (PECASE)